s15n/par-lang/README.md

 ## Expression syntax

-Everything Par does can be expressed with the process syntax.
+Everything Par does can be expressed with process syntax.
 Some things couldn't even be expressed without it.
 But, in a lot of cases, it's verbose.

 For example, do we really need to specify this `consumer` channel just to make a list?